Circular Economy

 Tools for Solidarity

-A circular economy is an alternative to a traditional linear economy where products are made, used and then disposed.
+A circular economy is an alternative to a traditional linear economy where products are made, used and then disposed of.

-Moving to a Circular Economy ensures resources are kept in use for as long as possible, the maximum value extracted from them whilst in use, and then products and materials are recovered and regenerated at the end of each service life.
+Moving to a Circular Economy eliminates the take-make-waste system.
+It ensures resources are valued and kept in use for as long as possible.
+Waste is treated as a resource with the maximum value extracted from it whilst in use, and then products and materials are recovered and regenerated at the end of each service life.

 Circularity Gap Report